 Join Jen Kramer for an in-depth discussion in this video Using the jump-in files to restore the site from a backup, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - So, the first thing we want to do is get Joomla installed for this particular course.
 If you have been following along with the previous course, Joomla!
 3.3 dealing with content, then you are already all set to follow along with this course.
 If you haven't watched the Joomla!
 3.3 course dealing with content yet, you may want to watch that first because that's gonna deal with basic Joomla configuration and getting around the interface and so forth.
 This is going to build additional functionality on top of that site that we finished with out of the content course.